Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Pediatric patients with unresected localized NRSTS have a poor outcome.
 Only about one-third of patients treated with multimodality therapy remain disease free.[

-The European Pediatric Soft Tissue Sarcoma Study Group (EpSSG) conducted a prospective trial for patients younger than 21 years with NRSTS.
+The EpSSG conducted a prospective trial for patients younger than 21 years with NRSTS.
 They reported an analysis of 206 patients with synovial sarcoma and 363 with adult-type NRSTS.
-Treatment was administered after assignment of patients to risk groups (see Figure 5).[
+Patients were treated according to assigned risk groups.
+For more information, see Figure 5.[

 Figure 5.
 Treatment plan for patients with synovial sarcoma or adult-type non-rhabdomyosarcoma soft tissue sarcomas.
 Patients were divided into four treatment groups based on surgical stage, tumour size, nodal involvement, tumour grade (according to the Fédération Nationale des Centres de Lutte Contre le Cancer grading system for adult-type non-rhabdomyosarcoma soft tissue sarcomas), and tumour site (for synovial sarcoma).
-I+D = ifosfamide (3.0 g/m2 per day intravenously for 3 days) plus doxorubicin (37.5 mg/m2 intravenously per day for 2 days).
-I = ifosfamide (3.0 g/m2 intravenously per day for 2 days).
+I+D = ifosfamide (3.0 g/m2 per day intravenously for 3 days) plus doxorubicin (37.5 mg/m2 per day intravenously for 2 days).
+I = ifosfamide (3.0 g/m2 per day intravenously for 2 days).
 IRS = Intergroup Rhabdomyosarcoma Study.
 N1 = nodal involvement.
 S = delayed surgery.
-Reprinted from The Lancet Child & Adolescent Health, Volume 5, Issue 8, Ferrari A, van Noesel MM, Brennan B, et al., Paediatric non-rhabdomyosarcoma soft tissue sarcomas: the prospective NRSTS 2005 study by the European Pediatric Soft Tissue Sarcoma Study Group (EpSSG), Pages 546-558, Copyright 2021, with permission from Elsevier.
+Reprinted from The Lancet Child & Adolescent Health, Volume 5, Issue 8, Ferrari A, van Noesel MM, Brennan B, et al., Paediatric non-rhabdomyosarcoma soft tissue sarcomas: the prospective NRSTS 2005 study by the European paediatric Soft Tissue Sarcoma Study Group (EpSSG), Pages 546-558, Copyright 2021, with permission from Elsevier.

 Treatment Group | 5-Year Event-Free Survival Rate (95% CI) | 5-Year Overall Survival Rate (95% CI) | Local Recurrence Rate |